mbarbar/crux-bitcode/README.md

 * `nss`: can produce bitcode, but not with user-defined `CFLAGS`.
 * `firefox`: appears to fail at the last step; needs investigation.
+* `qt5`: does not produce bitcode for some/all binaries; needs investigation
+  * Can be used as a dependency

 Generally, any package that defines symbols on the command line (`-D`) with special shell characters (backslash, space, etc.) seems to fail because of the `gclang` wrapper.
 If the package respects `CFLAGS` the `gclang` wrapper can be stripped off like in `freetype`.